swcarpentry/shell-novice/_episodes/01-intro.md

 Also note that after you type a command, you have to press the *Enter* key yo execute it.

 The prompt is followed by a **text cursor**, a character that indicates the position where your typing will appear.
 The cursor is usually a flashing solid rectangle, but it can also be an underscore or a pipe.
+You may have seen it in a text editor program, for example.

 So let's try our first command, `ls` which is short for listing.
 This command will list the contents of the current directory: